You hear it at almost every job interview — “Tell me about yourself”

-For example, if you are a web developer, your response might sound something like this: “I’m a web developer with over 8 years in the business, 250 websites and apps built to date, and a track record of doing X resulting in increased revenue of $1 million this quarter alone.”
+For example, if you’re a web developer, your response might go something like: “I’m a web developer with over 8 years in the business, 250 websites and apps built to date.
+I have a track record of doing X resulting in increased revenue of $1 million this quarter alone.”

 Practice, practice, practice

-The more you practice the answer to the question, “Tell me about yourself,” the better it flows when you give your answer in an interview.
+The more you practice answering the question, “Tell me about yourself,” the better it flows when you introduce yourself.

-Try recording yourself on a webcam or practice in front of a mirror to watch your mannerisms and tone.
-It will help you notice bad habits such as fidgeting, talking too quietly or loudly, and losing eye contact with the interviewer.
+Try recording yourself on a webcam or practice in front of a mirror to watch your body language and tone.
+This helps you change bad habits like fidgeting, talking too quietly or loudly, and avoiding eye contact with the interviewer.

-Take 5 minutes to get into the right head space before the interview
+Take 5 minutes lift your energy before the interview

-It’s natural to feel nervous, especially when you’re faced with a tough question like Tell me about yourself.
+It’s natural to feel nervous when you’re faced with a tough question like Tell me about yourself.

 Take 5 minutes to do some easy mind hacks to calm yourself and feel more confident even if you’re nervous.

-Basically, you want to smile, improve your posture and refocus your worried thoughts to positive memories of the good work you’ve done in the past.
-Then think of the good work you would love to do for this company in the future.
+Basically, you want to smile, improve your posture and replace your worried thoughts to memories of good work you did in the past.
+Then think about the good work you would love to do to help this company in the future.